OnePageCRM/OnePageCRM.github.io/_posts/2014-07-16-fish-shell.md

 </div>

-If you would like to use my theme, just copy the code below to:
+If you would like to use my theme, just copy the code above to:

     ~/.oh-my-fish/themes/peterarmstrong/fish_prompt.fish